Insurance makes wealth grow faster: Theory and calculation

-\section{The expected-wealth paradigm and its problems}
+\subsection{The expected-wealth paradigm and its problems}

-The expected-wealth paradigm, in the language of economics, assumes that humans are risk neutral, \ie they have no preference between gambles whose expected changes in wealth are identical (over a given time interval).
+The expected-wealth paradigm, in the language of economics, assumes that humans are risk neutral, \ie they have no preference between gambles whose expected changes in wealth over a given time interval are identical.
 This assumption has been known to be flawed at least since 1713 \citep[p.~402]{Montmort1713}.
 We discuss it here to better understand the origin of the utility paradigm and enable a conceptually different approach.
-Under the expected-wealth paradigm humans act to maximise the rate of change of the expectation value of their wealth,
+Under the expected-wealth paradigm humans act to maximise the rate of change of the expectation value of their wealth:\footnote{We denote by $\ave{x}$ the expectation value of a random variable, $x$, and define it as the average over infinitely many independent realistions: $\ave{x} \equiv \lim_{N\rightarrow\infty} \left\{ \frac{1}{N} \sum_{i=1}^N x_i\right\}$.}